Givental-type reconstruction at a non-semisimple point: Cohomological field theories on

 Working through the definition, one sees that in this case only narrow group elements contribute to the state space.
+Furthermore, via \eqref{e:Hh}, we see that $\cH_h$ is one--dimensional when $h\in G^{nar}$.
+In this case we denote the fundamental class in $\sH_h$ by $\phi_h$.
 With $\phi_h$ defined as above, the set $\set{\phi_h}_{h\in G^{nar}}$ defines a basis of $\sH_{W,G}$, i.e. we have

 The pairing is determined by the following values on this basis: